atreyasha/dotfiles/develop.md

             might help circumvent many bugs encountered such as those with `latex` and `elpy` compatibilities

-    2. Work on script which updates all emacs packages during system update
+        2.  work on script which updates all emacs packages during system update

-    3. Patch `company-reftex`
+    2. Patch `company-reftex`

         1.  think about improving workflow to handle spaces, make case unsensitive and parse bibliography codes better (eg.